camunda/camunda-bpm-platform/clients/java/README.md

 Workflow Engine.
 Each fetched External Task is marked with a temporary lock.
 Like this, no other clients can work on this certain External Task in the meanwhile.

 A new topic subscription can be configured by calling `client#subscribe`.
-Mandatory information are the topic name, the lock duration in milliseconds as well as the handler.
+The topic name, the lock duration in milliseconds as well as the handler are mandatory information.
 See the following code snippet:

 ```java
 // ...